|Size||500mm wide x 430mm deep x 1000mm high|

-I suggest you use three pieces of 4-core 7/0.2 cable to carry most of the connections: one for the PT100 sensor, one for the contact probe electronics, and one to connect the hot end and print cooling fans.
+I suggest you use two pieces of 8-core 7/0.2 cable to carry most of the connections: one for the PT100 sensor and contact probe electronics, and one to connect the hot end heater and the heatsink and print cooling fans.
 In particular multicore cable is recommended for the PT100 sensor wires, because the conductors have a loose twist within the sheath, which although not as good a proper twisted pair does help to reduce inductive interference pickup.

 Crimp the cables to the 6-pin (for the hot end heater and fans) and 8-pin (for the PT100 and Z probe) connectors, taking care to get the pin connections right.
 Crimp two conductors in the 8-core cable into each of the hot end heater pins, to better carry the 2A current.
 Mark the free ends of the cables so that you know which is which when they reach the Duet.
 Run the wires along the Bowden tube to the extruder and use spiral wrapping to hold them in place.

 Pass the effector, extruder motor and homing switch wires through 400mm of braided polyester sleeving, to carry them down the Z tower below the extruder and towards the electronics.
-It may be wise to keep the PT100 cable outside the sleeving, so that it can be separated from the extruder motor wires if necessary to avoid interference.
 Add heatshrink sleeving over both ends of the sleeving to prevent it from fraying.
 Secure the bundle of wires in its sleeve to the Z tower using a cable tie below the carriage stop, or with a printed part attached to the Z tower.

 Cut the loose ends of the wires to an appropriate length, strip the ends and crimp the connectors on.